andrewculver/koudoku/README.md

 # Koudoku

-Robust subscription support for Ruby on Rails apps using [Stripe](https://stripe.com).
-Makes it easy to manage actions related to new subscriptions, upgrades, downgrades, cancelations, payment failures, as well as hooking up notifications, metrics logging, coupons, etc.
+Robust subscription support for Ruby on Rails apps using [Stripe](https://stripe.com), including out-of-the-box pricing pages, payment pages, and  subscription management for your customers.
+Also makes it easy to manage logic related to new subscriptions, upgrades, downgrades, cancellations, payment failures, and streamlines hooking up notifications, metrics logging, etc.

+To see an example of Koudoku in action, please visit [Koudoku.org](http://koudoku.org/).

 ## Installation